The days of having to take everything with you but the kitchen sink are all but gone.

 Water Shoes – many lakes have zebra mussels which are very sharp and will cut unprotected feet.

-Poop Bags – if you are bringing a dog..please don’t leave these behind or put in campfire.
+Poop Bags – if you are bringing a dog please don’t leave these behind, and please do not dispose of them in campfires.